Wycoller Hall: History

 The building project took over a year to complete, during which time Henry moved out and lodged at the nearby public house.
 The work included the fitting of a new porch, a large range of mullioned windows, and the modernisation of the interiors.
 By the time it was complete Henry had married and the couple moved into the hall to enjoy their new lifestyle.
 Henry was however a keen sportsman and gambler, and ran up heavy debts.
 On his death in 1818 the property passed to his nephew, Charles Cunliffe Owen, but Charles could not afford to pay off the debts, and the estate was parcelled off to the creditors.
 The hall passed to a distant relative, John Oldham, and then to the Rev. John Roberts Oldham.
 The latter arranged for large parts of the stonework to be sold off to build a cotton mill at Trawden.

 Despite this, much of the hall survived into the late 19th century, though it was unoccupied and steadily crumbling, with considerable amounts of the stonework being removed for local buildings.
 The entire village subsequently passed into the ownership of the local Water Board, but continued to decline.
 A local conservation group, 'The Friends of Wycoller' was founded in 1948, and began a campaign to conserve the historic village.
 Their work on the hall included the restoration of the fireplace in the 1950s.
 The entire area was sold in 1973 to Lancashire County Council, which declared the entire village a conservation area, and designated the surrounding 350 acre as a Country Park.
 The ruins of the hall were designated as a scheduled monument and are Grade II* listed.
 An exhibition about the history of the hall, the village, and the surrounding area was established in the aisled barn close to the ruins.

 Design

-The house had a grand two storey porch, which had been removed in the 1870s and re-erected in Trawden.
+The house had a grand two-storey porch, which had been removed in the 1870s and re-erected in Trawden.
 The porch led into the great hall, dominated by a large stone fireplace.
 On the right is a key hole shaped opening, the function of which is still unknown.
-The part of the house rebuilt in the time of Henry Owen Cunliffe was three storeys high, and contained the drawing and sitting rooms, and the bedrooms.
+The part of the house rebuilt in the time of Henry Owen Cunliffe was three storeys tall, and contained the drawing and sitting rooms, and the bedrooms.
 Behind the main hall were the kitchens.
 Beyond the main building of Wycoller Hall was a courtyard with coach-house and stables.
 Gardens were laid out in Henry Owen Cunliffe's period of occupancy, as was a cock pit.
 During the last years of occupancy the house was divided in two and lived in by two different families.